dataset-ninja/pistachios/README.md

-# Pistachios Dataset
+# Pesteh Dataset

-Pistachios is a dataset for object detection and classification tasks.
+Pesteh is a dataset for object detection and classification tasks.